-Exercise Science and Nutrition Specific Policies:
+- 1. Exercise Science and Nutrition Specific Policies:1.

-- 1. Exercise Science and Nutrition students may "double-count" no more than 2 courses between their major and minor or between minors or between majors.
-Exercise Science and Nutrition double majors are an exception to this rule.
-If you intend to double major in Exercise Science and Nutrition, please consult with your academic advisor about how to combine these majors.
-Double counting any additional coursework is at the discretion of the program director. - 2.
 Exercise Science and Nutrition majors must receive a C- or better and a cumulative GPA of 2.5 or higher in the Nutrition core courses.
-Exercise Science students must complete 2 credits worth of Field Experience. - a.
-Students must be of at least junior status. - b.
+Exercise Science students must complete 2 credits worth of Field Experience.
+For field experience: - a.
+Students must be of at least junior status.

+b.
 Students must have completed Anatomy and Physiology 1 & 2 (EXNS 1110/1111) and have enrolled in and begun Exercise Physiology 1 (EXNS 2111) to begin the field experience.
-Students may begin the field experience during the fall when they are taking EXNS 2111 if they are at least junior status. - c.
+Students may begin the field experience during the fall when they are taking EXNS 2111 if they are at least junior status.

+c.
 The Field Experience requires 100 hours on-site work (50 hours per credit).
-For a site to count for credit, students must complete at least 100 hours there. - d.
-Students are expected to read and complete all requirements detailed in the Field Experience syllabus. - e.
-Students may take additional credits up to 9 credits, at 50 hours per credit. - f.
+For a site to count for credit, students must complete at least 100 hours there.

+d.
+Students are expected to read and complete all requirements detailed in the Field Experience syllabus.

+e.
+Students may take additional credits up to 9 credits, at 50 hours per credit.

+f.
 Students cannot start their field experience without a completed Placement Form, a site partner agreement, determination by the Office of Research Excellence and an approval email from the Field Experience Director, Dr. Mary J Barron.
-Questions about the field experience can be directed to Dr. Barron at mjbarron@gwu.edu and Senior Practicum Associate, Michelle Stevens at mmsteven@gwu.edu. - 3.
-Students may only take guided electives from the list of pre-approved courses, unless advanced written approval has been obtained.
+Questions about the field experience can be directed to Dr. Barron at mjbarron@gwu.edu and Senior Practicum Associate, Michelle Stevens at mmsteven@gwu.edu.

+- 2. Students may only take guided electives from the list of pre-approved courses, unless advanced written approval has been obtained.
 Students can access the most up-to-date list of approved guided electives in the program guide for Exercise Science and Nutrition available on the academic program website.
-General electives can be any GW undergraduate course, except LSPA courses. - 4.
+General electives can be any GW undergraduate course (including up to 3 credits of t LSPA courses. - 3.
 Students in the Exercise Science and Nutrition programs adhere to the general university rules for study abroad.
-For more information, please see the section on "Study Abroad." - 5.
+For more information, please see the section on "Study Abroad." - 4.
 Students interested in the BS Nutrition/MPH, Public Health Nutrition dual degree should talk to their academic advisor as soon as they decide.
 Students who are accepted into this BS/MPH program will be eligible to replace some required undergraduate coursework with graduate level courses.
 Review the program guide and the information on the BS/MPH tab on the BS, Nutrition program page.